ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## In Progress

+- **Why Religion?: A Personal Story** by Elaine Pagels

+- **Diary of a Very Bad Year: Confessions of an Anonymous Hedge Fund Manager** by Anonymous Hedge Fund Manager, n+1, and Keith Gessen

 - **Paul: A Biography** by N.T.
 Wright

 - **More Than You Know: Finding Financial Wisdom in Unconventional Places** by Michael J. Mauboussin